Dear reader of ADxS.org, please excuse the disruption.

 While some doctors and therapists engage in substantive discourse with their patients, others make it very clear that they are not prepared to engage in a substantive discussion of the technical realities of ADHD.

 Doctors don’t always have it easy with their patients these days.
 Thanks to the Internet, many patients are ostensibly informed.
-If someone has a new medical problem and then reads up on it on the Internet, this usually only leads to a semblance of knowledge for the person with ADHD, which doctors are well advised not to deal with in depth.
+If someone has a new medical problem and then reads up on it on the Internet, this usually only leads to a semblance of knowledge for the person with ADHD, which doctors are well advised not to delve into.

 Why should ADHD be any different?